 ENHANCEMENTS Micro-Dermabrasion Paste ($109 AUD, 125ml tub)

 They have described this product perfectly, featuring a silicone base with a sugar and salt exfoliating agent, it really feels like a balm or paste in texture and I love the feel of it.
-At first the paste seems quite abrasive (do not wet your face beforehand) but as you work it into your skin, the heat starts dissolves the crystals and it feels quite smooth on the skin with their high-glide and oil-free formula.
+At first the paste seems quite abrasive (do not wet your face beforehand) but as you work it into your skin, it feels quite smooth with the high-glide and oil-free formula.
 You can add some drops of water to suit your desired level of exfoliation.
 It also features lipid soluble Vitamin C (Tetrahexyldecyl Ascorbate) and Vitamin E (Tocopheryl Acetate), some of my favourite skincare ingredients!
 Be mindful that the first ingredient listed is Isoparaffin (mineral oil), which can turn off some people as this is a ‘filler’ ingredient, but it is emollient which is a plus!

 REDEFINE Multi-Function Eye Cream ($84 AUD, 15ml)